cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

 4. You cannot download script files from a remote server.

 This brings up two key issues, home page loading speed and remote asset caching and version management.
 For the home page loading speed, we recommend that developers only save the script file in the **WeChat Mini Game** package, and all other assets are downloaded from the remote server.
-As for downloading, caching and version management of remote assets, **Cocos Creator 3D** has done the job for developers.
+As for downloading, caching and version management of remote assets, **Cocos Creator** has done the job for developers.

 In the **WeChat Mini Game** environment, we provide a `wxDownloader` object, and after setting the `REMOTE_SERVER_ROOT` property to it, the logic of the engine to download assets becomes: